-Water testing must be done on a regular basis and one test submitted annually to Ontario Corn Fed Beef Quality Assurance Program for record keeping purposes.
+Water testing must be done on a regular basis and one test submitted to OCFB QA Program for record keeping purposes.

-4.6 Animal Care and Feeding Environment
+4.6 Animal Care and Feeding Environment SOP

 - Ensure pen conditions provide cattle with appropriate feeding, watering, living and bedding conditions - Pens, yards, wintering sites and manure storage areas are designed and maintained to reduce tag build-up - Protection from extreme weather conditions such as high temperatures, humidity and extreme cold.
-Providing cattle with shelter is critical - Producer must complete the Animal Care Checklist daily and maintain copies of monthly records
+Providing cattle with shelter is critical